bacchus80/python-tkinter-black-jack/README.md

 # python-tkinter-black-jack

-Creating a Blackjack game in Python with Tkinter between a player and a computer.
+A Blackjack game in Python with Tkinter between a player and a computer.

 ---